Tampa Bay CPA Firm

 • Any decrease in basis attributable to separately stated and non-separately stated items of loss or deduction that are taken into account by the shareholder.

-Schedule an appointment to talk with Dr. Shawn Folberg, CPA, CGMA as soon as possible to discuss the benefits to each option.
+Schedule an appointment to talk with Dr. Shawn Folberg, CPA as soon as possible to discuss the benefits to each option.
 Stay up to date with these and other important elections which may affect your business!

 Inherited IRAs